Harrogate Spring Water: History

 Founded in August 2000, initially under the name HSW Limited, the product was launched in January 2002.
 Harrogate Spa Water manufactures bottled water and sells it locally, nationally and internationally, being exported to as far away as Australia.

 A change in majority share owner distribution was made during 2020 resulting in Danone becoming the majority holder, displacing the Cain family from their ownership.

 The company was previously owned by Harrogate Water Brands, which also owned the charity Thirsty Planet, producing its own brand of bottled water.

-In 2021, a plan to expand the bottling plant over an area of woodland was criticised by Harrogate residents because Harrogate Spring Water sought to destroy an area of established woodland and natural habitat planted previously by volunteers and local primary school children.
+In 2021, a plan to expand the bottling plant over an area of woodland was criticised by Harrogate residents because Harrogate Spring Water sought to destroy an area of established woodland and natural habitat planted in 2005 by volunteers and local primary school children.

 Market

-Harrogate Spring Water is a popular brand within the United Kingdom, selling over 43,000,000 L annually in 2013, which was a market share of 1.4%.
+In the United Kingdom, Harrogate Spring Water sold over 43,000,000 L annually in 2013, which was a market share of 1.4%.
 In 2019, the company achieved sales of £21.6 million.
-Furthermore, all major British airlines (i.e. British Airways, Virgin Atlantic, Jet2.com, TUI Airways, and Easyjet) provide Harrogate Water on their flights, and, in the case of British Airways, in their premium lounges at London Heathrow.
+Airlines including British Airways, Virgin Atlantic, Jet2.com, TUI Airways, and Easyjet provide or sell Harrogate Water on their flights, and, in the case of British Airways, in their premium lounges at London Heathrow.
+They also supply Cunard for their ships.

 Harrogate Spring Water also supply water to the Masons Gin distillery in Aiskew, North Yorkshire.